samwell-ho/openpgp-ca/doc/src/start.md

-Now that we've looked at the concepts of OpenPGP CA, let's get started using it.
+Now that we've looked at OpenPGP CA's concepts, let's get started using it.

 # Installation